11646729/golf-3/README.md

 # To start the 2 projects together

-from the root: yarn start
+from the root: npm start

 or

-backend: yarn start
+backend: npm start
-frontend: yarn start
+frontend: npm start